 Death’s-head Hawkmoth Facts

-- Firstly, this is the eye-catching Lepidoptera known as the Death’s-head Hawkmoth.
-Most notably, though, the term serves as the common name for a total of three species within the genus Acherontia.
+- Distinctively, the eye-catching common name for this amazing Lepidoptera remains that of the Death’s-head Hawkmoth.
+Perhaps most notably, though, the unusual term actually serves as the common name for a total of three species placed within the genus Acherontia.

-- Yet, the biological distinctiveness of these three forms does not stop there.
-In addition to the astonishing obvious physical trait, other facts also set it apart from most other types of moths.
+- The distinctiveness of these three forms, however, does not simply stop there.
+That’s because, in addition to the astonishing obvious physical trait, multiple other facts also work to set it apart from most other types of moths.
+These, in fact, are fascinating in their own right.

-- First of all, the Death’s-head Hawkmoth has the ability to emit a high-pitched chirp.
-This occurs when the arthropod feels either threatened or irritated.
-Very few insects can make sounds internally.
+- Amazingly, the astonishing and highly unusual Death’s-head Hawkmoth evolved the ability to emit a high-pitched chirp.
+This action only occurs, though, when the arthropod feels either threatened or irritated.
+Few insects known to entomologists can make sounds internally.

-- Secondly, all three varieties form relatively rapid fliers.
-In fact, one of them, the Acherontia atropis, remains the fastest known moth on earth.
-That’s because individuals can reach speeds of up to 30 mph (48 kph).
+- All three recognized varieties also evolved as relatively rapid fliers.
+In point of fact, one of them, the Acherontia atropis, constitutes the fastest known moth on the entire planet.
+That’s because individuals of that species have the ability to reach speeds of up to 30 mph (48 kph).

-- Finally, the IUCN does not currently have a listing for any of the three varieties – despite the fact that each of them is quite rare.
-Like many creatures, it faces threats such as climate change and habitat loss.
+- Unfortunately, the IUCN, does not currently have a listing for any of the three forms of this wonder.
+That’s surprising, given the fact that each of them qualifies as quite rare.
+Like many creatures, these obviously face threats such as ongoing climate change and habitat loss.

 Related Articles